Flight-Free-UK/flight_free_uk_website/source/posts/whats-wrong-with-jet-zero.html.markdown

 *8) What further measures are needed to support the development of a globally competitive UK SAF industry and increase SAF usage?*

 Tax kerosene to make the development of SAFs more attractive.
-It is difficult to encourage the use of a new fuel when the alternative is so much cheaper.
+It is difficult to encourage the production and use of a new fuel when the alternative is so much cheaper.

 *9) Do you agree or disagree with the overall approach for the development of zero emission flight in the UK?*